• Instagram

 An interview with artist Giovanna (Jo) Brunini Congdon

-Part One/ Judith Vivell interviewed me for the blog.
-A fellow artist and beloved friend, Jude works in Soho, New York City.
-In the seventies, she hosted a radio program called "Talking About Art" on the moderately radical, listener-sponsored station WBAI.
-Jude and I met on Instagram over art.
+Part One/ interview by Judith Vivell, Soho, New York City.
+In the seventies, Jude hosted a radio program called "Talking About Art" on the moderately radical, listener-sponsored station WBAI.
+We met on Instagram over art.
 Please find my complete interview with Jude under "The Interviews."

 IMG_0758